gateszeng/codepath-ios-w04-twitter/README.md

 **Tweeter** is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: **X** hours spent in total
+Time spent: **6** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can sign in using OAuth login flow
+- [x] User can sign in using OAuth login flow
 - [ ] User can view last 20 tweets from their home timeline
-- [ ] The current signed in user will be persisted across restarts
+- [x] The current signed in user will be persisted across restarts
 - [ ] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
 - [ ] Retweeting and favoriting should increment the retweet and favorite count.